Laurențiu Toma

-Laurenţiu Toma (born 29 April 1984 in Ploiești) is a Romanian handballer playing for HC Dobrogea Sud Constanța and the Romanian national team.
+Laurenţiu Toma (born 29 April 1984 in Ploiești) is a Romanian retired handballer who played for HC Dobrogea Sud Constanța and the Romanian national team.

 He ranked third in the 2009–10 EHF Champions League's top goalscorers list.

 For his services to the team and the city, and his exemplary sportsmanship conduct, Toma was made honorary citizen of Constanța in 2010.